 If just the thought of wearing regular breeches on a winter ride makes you start shivering, we understand!
 A variety of winter breeches are available to keep your legs warmed up and effective during chilly schooling sessions.
 Wind Pro 3-Season Breeches from Irideon are rain, snow, wind, and mud resistant, and they feature a fleecy warm Polartec interior.
 For extreme protection from the cold, consider the Polar Breech by Mountain Horse (pictured).
 This breathable, windproof, and waterproof pant is fully seam sealed with a warm 120g of 100% fiberfill.
 Full length waterproof zippers at side seams allow layering.
 Reinforced imitation leather full-seat with snow gaiters in the lower leg.

 Your regular boots may work just fine throughout the winter, but to really keep your toes toasty, consider investing in a pair of winter riding boots.
 The Rimfrost line from Mountain Horse features a built-in waterproof and breathable “sock” to keep your feet dry and comfortable and a heat insulating Thermolite-lining.
 The fashionable Active Winter Rider Boot also from Mountain Horse (pictured) has been tested to withstand one million flexes in 14° weather!
 The Brossard line from Ariat features waterproof materials with 200 grams of Thinsulate and a moisture-wicking lining.
 The Bromont line also from Ariat provides elegant low-bulk warmth suitable for showing, paired with insulated performance.

-Be Seen!
-No, this isn’t about making a statement (although it could be!), but safety.
+Be seen!
+No, this isn’t about making a statement, but safety.
 Often during the winter, leisure time in the daylight hours diminishes.
 We are past the winter solstice, which marked the shortest day of the year, so luckily the days are slowly growing longer.
 The LED Reflective Vest from Horze can easily be worn over your outerwear, and it features both reflective strips and LED lights.
 Even if you ride inside, items such as gloves and/or a helmet with reflective piping can help you be seen while walking outside while en route to your riding ring, to turn your horse out, and more.
 It’s always better to be safe than sorry!